antibland/starting_point/README.md

 ###Modular CSS Approach###

-This just means all the CSS is broken down in partials (footer, animations, common, forms, etc.).
+This just means all the `CSS` is broken down in partials (footer, animations, common, forms, etc.).
 These partials tend to make your code much easier to manage as your project grows.

 ##Grunt Tasks##
 Starting Point uses [Grunt][4] to handle some common, yet tedious, tasks.

 ###SVG Management###
-[svgstore][5] is a lifesaver when it comes to managing SVG icons you wish to include in a sprite sheet.
-All you have to do is start **grunt watch** from the command line and drag an svg icon into the svg folder. svgstore will bring the svg into a sprite sheet which you can reference in an external file.
-Say we add an icon to the svg folder with the filename of `ribbon.svg`.
+[svgstore][5] is a lifesaver when it comes to managing `SVG` icons you wish to include in a sprite sheet.
+All you have to do is start **grunt watch** from the command line and drag an `SVG` icon into the **svg** directory. svgstore will build the `SVG` into a sprite sheet which you can reference in an external file.
+Say we add an icon to the `SVG` folder with the filename of `ribbon.svg`.

 Immediately, Grunt builds the file into our `SVG` sprite sheet, making it available within our `HTML`.
 ```html